-She made her directing debut in 2012 with the award-winning short film Vivienne Again, a supernatural thriller she shot in her parents’ Manhattan funeral home.
-Shortly after, she directed her second short film, Deal Travis In, a supernatural drama starring Nick Sandow (Boardwalk Empire, Orange is the New Black).
+Kim made her directing debut in 2012 with the award-winning short film Vivienne Again, a supernatural thriller shot in her parents’ Manhattan funeral home.
+Shortly after, she directed her second short film, Deal Travis In, a supernatural thriller starring Nick Sandow (Orange is the New Black, Boardwalk Empire).

-Films written and directed by Kim Garland have screened at a number of film festivals, including Fantasia International Film Festival, HollyShorts, Dragon*Con, New York International Short Film Festival, Flyway, NewFilmmakers New York, FilmColumbia Festival, and the Big Apple Film Festival.
+Films written and directed by Kim Garland have screened at numerous film festivals, including Fantasia International Film Festival, HollyShorts, Dragon*Con, New York International Short Film Festival, Flyway, NewFilmmakers New York, FilmColumbia Festival, and the Big Apple Film Festival.

 A funeral home employee saves a dead woman from the killer who’s closing in to complete the job.